seanmena/employee-adder/README.md

 ## Description

-This tool allows you to add teammember with inquirer.
-It created a team.html file to display your results.

-##
+Tool that prompts you to organize your employees in one place.
+After adding people to your team it will show a webpage with your team organized nicely on it.

 ## Demo
 https://www.youtube.com/watch?v=uzT2DB4h2HA